18F/handbook/_pages/how-we-work/software.md

 ## Purchase new software

-If the software is not in the TTS inventory or GSA IT Catalog (or if there are no licenses available), the TTS Tech Portfolio requests that you use the [TTS Tech Portfolio General Request Form](https://forms.gle/wPrCXJqDgaksXRwV8) for a _New Software (consult)_.
+If the software is not in the TTS inventory or GSA IT Catalog (or if there are no licenses available), the TTS Tech Portfolio requests that you first submit a [GSA IT Help Desk ticket](https://servicedesk.gsa.gov), you can also start a ticket by emailing `itservicedesk@gsa.gov` and provide us with the ticket number in Slack [#tts-tech-portfolio channel](https://gsa-tts.slack.com/archives/CNW3GL70S) or by email `devops@gsa.gov`.

 ### Step 1: find or get an ATO